simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 **147 MONGOLIA**

 objects manufactured at Dolon-nor or at the famous monastery of Wu-t’ai Shan.
-Here one can find gilded bronze images of Sakyamuni, the Buddha, the principal yi-dams or titulary deities of the Yellow sect, the Bodhisattvas Avalokitesvara, Manjushri, and Maitreya, the Tara, and sometimes Tsong-kha-pa, the founder of the Yellow Faith.
+Here one can find gilded bronze images of Sakyamuni, the Buddha, the principal yi-dams or titulary deities of the Yellow sect, the Bodhisattvas Avalokitesvara, Mañjushri, and Maitreya, the Tara, and sometimes Tsong-kha-pa, the founder of the Yellow Faith.
 Most of the figures are of a very crude workmanship and present no interest whatsoever.
 The images produced by the art workshop of the Wu-t’ai Shan Monastery are a little better than those of Dolon-nor.

 Painted images are only rarely found in these shops, for most of them are executed on special orders by Mongol lama painters or *dzurachin*.
 The work of these lama artists is far inferior to that of the Kham or Derge artists.
 The wealthy families of Urga possess some fine examples of Derge or Kham art.
 The colors on painted banners executed by Mongol artists are crude and the design is generally very poor.